canonical/mlflow-operator/CONTRIBUTING.md

 <!-- Include start contributing -->

-## Overview

-This document outlines the processes and practices recommended for contributing enhancements to this operator.
+This guide outlines the processes and practices recommended for contributing enhancements to this operator.

 ## Talk to us First